Bookmark saved

 "That's the question, isn't it."
 Mira sat on a stool.
 The wood creaked—another improvised repair, the leg shimmed with a folded piece of tin.
 "Cael fought demons.
 Tomas died activating the Unmaking Engine.
 Damien sacrificed himself sealing the Wurm Lords.
 All so we could be free.
 Free to choose.
 Free to govern ourselves.
 Free to build something different."

 Her throat tightened.
-She thought of Lys—the girl she'd pulled from a raider camp during the underground years.
+Lys—the girl she'd pulled from a raider camp during the underground years.
 Fourteen, starved to bone, eyes like smashed glass.
 Lys hadn't spoken for three months after the rescue.
 Had flinched from every touch, every raised voice, every sudden movement.
 It had taken a year of patience—Mira sitting with her in silence, bringing meals, never pushing, never demanding.
 Lys worked in the hospital now.
 Had learned to stitch wounds, set bones, comfort the frightened.
 She smiled sometimes.
 Had chosen her own path, her own pace.
 Under Scavenger optimization, Lys would be assessed.
 Classified.
 Assigned a role based on utility.
 No patience for healing.
 No room for a girl who needed a year of silence before she could speak again.

 "Free to watch children die because we don't have functioning medical technology."